 The SELECT program provides a means of offering different delivery systems.
 SELECT policies do not offer additional benefits compared to non-SELECT policies.
 The usual standardized benefit plans apply for SELECT products.
 The benefit plan is defined by the benefits paid when network providers are used.
 That is, the in-network benefits must follow one of the standardized plans outlined in the model regulation.
 The benefits that apply when non-network providers are used may be less than the network benefits.

-For example, if Plan F is offered, the in-network benefits cover “core” services, the Part A deductible, skilled nursing coinsurance for days 21 to 100, the Part B deductible, 100% of any Part B balance billing, and 80% of medically necessary foreign travel.
+For example, if Plan G is offered, the in-network benefits cover “core” services, the Part A deductible, skilled nursing coinsurance for days 21 to 100, 100% of any Part B balance billing, and 80% of medically necessary foreign travel.
 The out-of-network benefits could cover any part of these costs.
 For example, the Part A deductible and Part B balance billing costs may not be paid if non-network providers are used.
 Alternatively, a SELECT policy may not cover any services if non-network providers are used.

 Required Offers of Coverage